 The price tag associated with investing in a robust, fully automated membership site can be daunting.

-But this is definitely a case where investing at a higher level can make or break your membership site endeavor.
+But this is definitely a case where investing in business tools at a higher level can make or break your membership site endeavor.

 With these two tools, you can truly automate the entire site (using those same Drip tags and workflows that you use in your email automations), lifting a lot of the stress and burden from your shoulders.
 And since the dirty work is taken care of (after that initial setup!), you are freed up to work in your own zone of genius… or just sit back and take a much-needed break.

-Grow Your Drip Membership Site with an Integrated Affiliate Functionality
+Grow Your Membership Site with an Integrated Affiliate Functionality

-This helps you reach more potential membership site customers, while expanding your reach.
-You don't need anything other than AccessAlly and Drip to start earning more by offering an incentive for affiliates to promote your Drip membership site!
+This helps you reach more potential membership site customers while expanding your reach.
+You don’t need anything other than AccessAlly and Drip software to start earning more by offering an incentive for affiliates to promote your Drip membership site!